ChizhovVadim/CounterGo/README.md

 + [Season 17](https://wiki.chessdom.org/TCEC_Season_17_Engines)

 ## Technical description
 Currently Counter is an alpha beta engine with Hand Crafted Eval.
+Counter uses bitboards for board representation and Magic bitboards for move generation.
 Multithreading implemented with LazySMP method.
 Counter written in the [go](https://golang.org/) programming language.
 I think programming should be fun.
 And C/C++ is not funny at all.

 ## How to write chess engine
 ### Level0